Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 Oktober 2024 21.22.27 UTC
+- WIB: Sabtu, 26 Oktober 2024 22.23.33 UTC
-- WITA: Sabtu, 26 Oktober 2024 22.22.27 UTC
+- WITA: Sabtu, 26 Oktober 2024 23.23.33 UTC
-- WIT: Sabtu, 26 Oktober 2024 23.22.27 UTC
+- WIT: Minggu, 27 Oktober 2024 00.23.33 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: friendship
+Kategori: technology